Study Title: Sharing the Stories

 You may be asked to complete a survey either on paper, on-line, through texting, or apps or social media on your phone.
+Depending on the number of surveys you are being asked to complete, this may take between 10 and 30 minutes.
 Your survey results will be added to the survey results of youth, young adults, and adults across the country and analyzed to identify trends and changes.
 No one will know how you answered any questions—your responses will be anonymized in the research.
 If you decide that you want to withdraw from the study, you can do so for three months after completing the study by contacting Nishad Khanna at firstname.lastname@example.org.

 Focus groups and interviews:

-You may be asked to participate in focus groups or interviews either in-person, on the phone, or via on-line/social media video conferencing (like google hangouts).
+You may be asked to participate in focus groups or interviews either in-person, on the phone, or via on-line/social media video conferencing (like Zoom).
+Focus groups and interviews may take between 30 and 90 minutes depending on the size of the group and degree of engagement, i.e., if more information/experiences are shared, the focus group may take longer.
 Focus groups and interviews may be transcribed by a SCC team member who has signed a confidentiality form.
 The transcripts will be analyzed for common themes and trends.
 We will include quotes from some of the focus groups/interviews when presenting our findings.
 However, we will never include any real names with quotes, and we will do our best to make sure quotes do not include information that could indirectly identify participants.
 During the interview or focus group, please let us know if you say anything you do not want quoted.

-You can withdraw consent for your interview from the study for three months after completing the study by contacting Nishad Khanna at email@example.com; however, withdrawing consent for a focus group is not possible because we will not be able to identify your responses by voice or in the anonymized notes or transcription.
+You can withdraw consent for your interview from the study for three months after completing the study by contacting Nishad Khanna at email@example.com; however, withdrawing consent for a focus group is not possible because we will not be able to identify your responses by voice or in the anonymized notes or transcription, or the removal of your responses may compromise another participant’s responses.
 You can request the removal of your quote from an evaluation or research report by contacting Nishad Khanna at firstname.lastname@example.org.